 Traversing a total of 115 miles between Minturn, Frisco, and Aspen, the Top of the Rockies Scenic Byway is a picturesque, high-altitude route that passes by some of the state’s best sites.
 The entire route takes 3-4 hours to complete, but visitors could easily spend an entire day or more exploring this section of Colorado.
 Most of the route is open year-round, but Independence Pass is closed during the winter.

-Highlights of the byway include the scenic Tennessee Pass near Leadville, Independence Pass, views of Colorado’s highest 14ers, and a number of small towns and beautiful lakes.
-The route rarely drops below 9,000 feet, and at the high point it reaches 12,095 feet on top of Independence Pass.
+Highlights of the byway include the scenic Tennessee Pass near Leadville, Independence Pass, views of Colorado’s highest 14ers, and several small towns and beautiful lakes.
+The route rarely drops below 9,000 feet, and at the high point, it reaches 12,095 feet on top of Independence Pass.
 Be sure to stop at Leadville, the highest incorporated town in the United States at over 10,00 feet, and also consider taking a break at Twin Lakes, a small town nestled into the San Isabel National Forest.

 Shopping and Dining in Downtown